vwillcox/MastoCloud/README.md

 ### Updated 25/08/2024

 To work with VENV on the latest Python3 I have added extra instructions below.
+New Autopost switch - post the generated wordcloud straight to your Mastodon status!

 ## Setting up your Mastodon account